anarchie347/brain/Planning and Design/Brain32.md

 `M(x)` and `C(x)` are operatiojns that move or copy respectively the W cell into the cell in position x (0, 1, 2, 3)

 The pointer is pointing at a W cell

+### R mode
+R mode is raw mode, so R code is substituted directly into the translated brainfuck code.
+Raw cod eis encased in

 # Translation